haarcuba/testix/README.md

 unit-testing framework.
 Since then it has evolved some different traits though.

 ### License

-This software is free software, and is distributed under the GNU General Public License version 3.0.
+This software is available under the MIT License, see the `LICENSE` file.
-See the COPYING file for details.